ashley-thomas-development/the-notes-game/README.md

 * [Contact](#contact)

 ## General info
-Hopefully this makes you laugh and pull out a classic Arnold flick.
+Hopefully this makes you laugh and pull out a classic Arnold flick or a set of dumbbells.

 ## Screenshots
 ![Example screenshot](/images/readme/screenshot.png)